An Automated Framework for Large-Scale Graph-Based Cerebrovascular Analysis: Methods

 \section{Methods}

 \verb|CaravelMetrics| relies on representing the cerebrovascular network as a mathematical graph structure that is extracted from a vascular binary mask.
-The graph and the vascular binary mask are then used to extract morphometric, topological, fractal, and geometric features that can be aggregated at the whole-brain or regional level through the usage of an arterial atlas (Figure \ref{fig:pipeline}).
+The graph and the vascular binary mask are then used to extract morphometric, topological, fractal, and geometric features that can be aggregated at the whole-brain or regional level using an arterial atlas (Figure \ref{fig:pipeline}).